moorepants/eme150a/content/pages/project-two.rst

 - team work
 - utilization of tools and theory from your courses
 - deflection analysis
-- will it actually work and is this justified with good engineering analysis
+- will it actually work, including engineering justifitication